 - Unauthorized entry into, tampering with, or use of facilities, property, services, or resources belonging to the College, its community members, guests, or licensees.

-- Hover boards will not be allowed to be charged, operated, or stored in any residence hall or apartment on the Ithaca College campus.
+- Hover boards will not be allowed to be charged, operated, or stored in any residence hall or apartment.

-- Failure to comply with directions of any residential life staff member or College official performing duties, including refusing to accept a roommate or impeding the Office of Residential Life's efforts to make an assignment to a vacant space; failure to comply with a study hall agreement or other special housing agreement; failing to provide proper identification to a staff member upon request; giving false or misleading information on housing preference forms; failing to be in possession of room keys; giving misleading or false information to staff members performing their duties; and breaking agreements reached at a roommate conflict resolution meeting with a residential life staff member.
+- Failure to comply with directions of any residential life staff member or College official performing duties, including refusing to accept a roommate or impeding the Office of Residential Life's efforts to make an assignment to a vacant space; failure to comply with residential learning community housing agreement; failing to provide proper identification to a staff member upon request; giving false or misleading information; and breaking agreements reached at a roommate mediation meeting with a residential life staff member.

 Violations of residence hall regulations are handled through the Ithaca College Student Conduct Code, section 7.1.2.